 12. WHAT DO YOU LOVE MOST ABOUT HAVING ACHIEVED YOUR DREAM?

 When I get asked this question, I smile.
 Because yes, I’ve accomplished something I’ve dreamed about since childhood.
 But at the same time, I feel like I still have a long way to go.
 The dream keeps evolving.
 I want to do so much more.
 I guess ambition is part of what makes us human: we want to do more and be more, and that means we keep growing.
 One aspect of being an author that I really love is meeting my readers.
 I love doing library and school visits and hearing some hilarious and insightful questions.
-I will never forget stepping foot at an international school in Asia, and hearing kids yell out from the basketball court, “There’s the author!” and running over to meet me.
+I will never forget stepping foot at an international school in Asia, and hearing kids yell out from the basketball court, “There’s the author!” and running over to meet me in the middle of their game.
 I also love learning about the inner workings of the publishing industry.
 Going to a publishing house to meet the cool folks working on your book is an AMAZING treat.
 Speaking with your agent and an editor about your characters as if they’re real is so incredibly cool.
 Sitting among shelves of your favorite books, knowing that yours is going to be among them is a very humbling experience.
 And one of the delights of being a picture book author is seeing the sketches and illustrations come in from the illustrator hired by the publisher.
 Wow, it’s so moving to see your characters in full color.
 So even though the dream has become a reality, it doesn’t stop there.
 There’s so much learning and discovering and evolving that happens after that initial step into the journey.
 The journey continues, which is a beautiful thing.

 Below is a goofy clip of a movie “La Boum,” which I first watched in my high school French class.
 Yup, that’s Sophie Marceau (of Braveheart and Bond fame).
 The theme song, “Dreams Are My Reality,” has replayed in my head at odd moments throughout the years.